scipy/scipy/doc/source/tutorial/interpolate/ND_regular_grid.rst

 Strictly speaking, this class efficiently handles data given on *rectilinear*
 grids: hypercubic lattices with possibly unequal spacing between points.
-The numbers of points per dimension can be different for different dimensions.
+The number of points per dimension can be different for different dimensions.

 The following example demonstrates its use, and compares the interpolation results using each method.